mymatsubara/OmniStack-Week-9/README.md

 In sequence, you'll need to add into your **App.js** a function to handle the request for the user registration and then store the current session into the user's browser local storage.

 ### Routing multiple pages
 It's recommended to install another dependency to help us in the routing process.
-Thus, run the following code in the terminal:
+You'll need to run the following code in the terminal:
 ```bash
 yarn add react-router-dom
 ```